ElektraInitiative/libelektra/src/bindings/rust/README.md

 ## Example

+See the `example` directory for a fully setup project, otherwise follow the steps below.

 Start a new project with `cargo new elektra_rust`.
 Now add the `elektra` crate to the dependencies.
 The crate is in the `src/bindings/rust` subdirectory of your `build` directory, so the exact paths depends on your system.
 Change the paths (and possibly version) appropriately and add the following dependencies to your `Cargo.toml`.

 ```toml